-Some of these I no longer do because the treatment was very painful and not worth the short term relief, or the treatment was extremely inconvenient.
+Some of these I no longer do because the treatment was very painful and not worth the short-term relief or the treatment was extremely inconvenient.

 So I have continued to stretch as much as I can daily, but the discomfort is such that the attempt to do a stretch is very painful.
 But several months ago my physical therapist

 Susan S. Ducote suggested that I try a new treatment called Astym therapy.
-She had just returned from taking a course on this and thought that it might possible help me.
-I agreed to try it; on the day of the first treatment my hamstrings were very tight.
+She had just returned from taking a course on this and thought that it might possibly help me.
+I agreed to try it; on the day of the first treatment, my hamstrings were very tight.
 The back of my legs all the way down to my ankles felt like boards.
 The treatment itself I found to be very comfortable, and soon after my session ended I could already feel a big difference.
 The muscle down the back of my legs felt very soft.
 Later that evening in my home I was able to do hamstring stretches without pain.
 I was able to get my foot flat to the floor.
 I have not done that in forever.
 My walking was much more comfortable, which was a new sensation for me since I have always walked with tight hamstrings and muscles.
 This is defiantly a treatment that I would recommend.
 The results have been amazing.